CoinCheung/gdGPT/README.md

 ```

 (2) Multi-node training
 We need install `pdsh`, and then config ssh service so that the nodes can ssh into each other without password.
 We also need to write node name and their gpu number in a `hostfile`, and make sure code and dataset files on each node are identical.
-After that, we can launch train with this command:
+After that, we can launch training with this command:
 ```
     $ deepspeed --hostfile ./hostfile train_ds.py --config ds_configs/ds_config_pp.yml
 ```
 A example of `hostfile` is [here](./hostfile).

-According to experments and calculation, with `use_grad_ckpt: true` and `max_seq_len: 1024`, training `llama-13b` requires 14 v100 gpus, training `llama-30b` requires 31 v100 gpus, and training `llama-65b` requires 80 v100 gpus.
+According to experments and calculation, with `use_grad_ckpt: true` and `max_seq_len: 2048`, training `llama-13b` requires 14 v100 gpus, training `llama-30b` requires 31 v100 gpus, and training `llama-65b` requires 80 v100 gpus.

 Notes:
 * If you use docker, you need to add option of `--network=host` to start docker container.